awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Overview.md

 + In a Multi\-AZ deployment, start the database activity stream on only the primary DB instance\.
 The activity stream audits both the primary and standby DB instances automatically\.
 No additional steps are required during a failover\.
 + CDBs aren't supported\.
 + Oracle read replicas aren't supported\.

+## Region and version availability<a name="DBActivityStreams.RegionVersionAvailability"></a>

+Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
+For more information on version and Region availability with database activity streams, see [Database activity streams](Concepts.RDSFeaturesRegionsDBEngines.grids.md#Concepts.RDS_Fea_Regions_DB-eng.Feature.DBActivityStreams)\.

 ## Supported DB instance classes for database activity streams<a name="DBActivityStreams.Overview.requirements.classes"></a>